 We have only circumstantial evidence that this William Rountree was the same person as Richardson Rountree’s son William.
-But that evidence is overwhelming – and is treated in a separate page.
+But that evidence is nearly overwhelming – and is treated in detail on a separate page.

-The earliest record of him was on 22 June 1789 when his application “to keep a Tavern or Public House” in Union County, South Carolina was approved by the court.1 This endeavor must not have lasted long, because nine months later, on 26 March 1790, William “Roundtree” of Union County purchased 100 acres in Laurens District.
-A later record suggests that he may have operated a tavern there as well.2 He was probably the same William “Rouentree” listed in the 1790 census of Laurens County.3 That listing shows a total of two males over 16 and three females, although he was, we think, childless at the time.
+Our earliest record of him was on 22 June 1789 when his application “to keep a Tavern or Public House” in Union County, South Carolina was approved by the court.1 This endeavor must not have lasted long, because nine months later, on 26 March 1790, William “Roundtree” of Union County purchased 100 acres in Laurens District.
+A later record, which calls him “Esq.”, suggests that he may have operated a tavern there as well.2 He was surely the same William “Rouentree” listed in the 1790 census of Laurens County.3 That listing shows a total of two males over 16 and three females, although he was, we think, childless at the time.
 These extra persons may have been relatives of his wife.

 The 1790 land purchase was from Denny Anderson of Spartanburgh County.
 By 21 September 1790, Denny Anderson was suing William Rountree in the Spartanburgh County court.4 After several continuances, the case was resolved in Anderson’s favor on 13 June 1792.5 At least two witnesses from outside the county were paid for travel of 96 and 120 miles, respectively, suggesting that the dispute itself took place outside Spartanburgh County.
 On 17 January 1794, William Rountree sued Dudley Red in the same court.6 James Rountree, evidently his brother, was a witness on his behalf, and was paid for travel from outside the county.
 (James Rountree was, from other records, living in Union County at the time.)